Christ Church Ground: Host ground for touring sides

-With the suspension of first-class cricket in the Second World War, no first-class cricket would be played at the ground for a decade.
-During the war, the ground did play host to exhibition matches.
-These included Oxford University playing a British Empire XI in 1940, and the Australian Services in 1945.
-First-class cricket returned to the ground in 1948, with a visit from the Australians.
-The 1950s saw first visits to the ground by both the touring West Indians in 1950, and the touring South Africans in 1955, in addition to hosting the Australians on two occasions.
-The ground played host to its final first-class match in 1961, with a visit from the Australians.
-The Christ Church Ground played host to a total of 37 first-class matches, 26 of which featured touring sides; 21 one of those matches featured the touring Australians.
+First-class cricket was again suspended during the Second World War, and it was a decade before first-class cricket returned to the ground.
+During the war, it did host exhibition matches: the university played a British Empire XI in 1940, and the Australian Services in 1945.
+First-class cricket returned in 1948, with a visit from the Australians.
+The 1950s saw first visits by both the touring West Indians in 1950 and the touring South Africans in 1955, in addition to hosting the Australians on two occasions.
+The ground played host to its final first-class match in 1961, with a final visit from the Australians.
+The Christ Church Ground played host to a total of 37 first-class matches, 26 of which featured touring sides; 21 of those matches featured the Australians.

-Later use

-The touring Australians and Oxford University were due to play in a first-class match at the ground in 1964, however the match was moved to the University Parks because the Oxford cricket authorities considered that ground more suitable for hosting the match; despite the University Parks being public land, and thus unable to levy an admission charge, this was overcome by the erection of a screened section around the ground where gated admission could be charged.
-Subsequent visits to Oxford by touring international teams were hosted at the University Parks.
+The touring Australians and Oxford University were due to play a first-class match at the ground in 1964, however the match was moved to the University Parks because the Oxford cricket authorities considered it more suitable for hosting the match; despite the University Parks being public land, and thus unable to levy an admission charge, this was overcome by the erection of a screened section around the playing area, where a gated admission could be charged.
+Subsequent visits to Oxford by touring international teams were played at the University Parks.